ceciaguicam/ceciaguicam/README.md

 ### About me

-Hi there! 👋 I'm Ceci.
-I'm from Spain and I'm studying at University to be a primary teacher🏫.
-I live in Toledo🏰, an old, beatiful and small city close to Madrid.
-I have two dogs🐕: Zero (a greyhound) and Roma (a maremma sheepdog).
+Hi there! :wave: I'm Ceci.
+I'm from Spain and I'm studying at University to be a primary teacher :school:.
+I live in Toledo :european_castle:, an old, beatiful and small city close to Madrid.
+I have two dogs :dog2: : Zero (a greyhound) and Roma (a maremma sheepdog).
 Both of them are really special (I imagine everybody says that about their dogs, though).

 I started teaching educative robotics :robot: and programming :computer: to children and I became interested in the developer world.
 I've just finished a Web Design Bootcamp based in Javasript and Vue, and I'm starting a new one, this time related with fullstack developing.
 This GitHub profile is an exercise of this new bootcamp indeed.